 What To Do If Your Pipes Freeze

 If your pipes have frozen, the first step is to remain calm.
-Just because they are frozen, it doesn’t mean they have busted yet.
-If you see leaking water from a busted pipe, there are different steps to take.
+Just because they are frozen, it doesn’t mean they have burst yet.
+If you see leaking water from a burst pipe, there are different steps to take.

-If your pipes have busted, the first thing you will want to do is turn off your water.
+If your pipes have burst, the first thing you will want to do is turn off your water.
 The sooner you do it, the less water damage that can occur.
 Make sure everyone in your residence knows where the water shutoff valve is.
-The next thing you will want to do is call ServiceMaster By Rice to come help with any sort of clean up needed.
+The next thing you will want to do is call the ServiceMaster By Rice location closest to you to come help with any sort of clean up needed.
 If there is standing water throughout your home, avoid touching it, as you could get shocked by electricity within the water from appliances.

 Iowa and Southern Minnesota Water Damage Repair Experts

 We hope that you never have to deal with pipe breaks in your home or business.
 In the event that you do, ServiceMaster By Rice is the place with trusted experts to get the job done in a timely manner.
 Our technicians are all IICRC certified with service areas all throughout Iowa and Southern Minnesota.
 Stay safe this winter and don’t hesitate to contact us if you need emergency service!